findhr/synthetic_timeseries_interactions/README.md

 ### Dataset of Synthetic Interactions

-Using the procedure presented in the previous sections, a dataset of 1200 synthetic interactions was generated, including approximately five interaction sequences per each combination of conditions and jobs.
-The synthetic dataset can be found at `gen_output/findhr-synthetic_interactions.zip`.
+Using the procedure presented in the previous sections, a dataset of 1,200 synthetic interactions was generated, including approximately five interaction sequences per each combination of conditions and jobs.
 The dataset is compressed as a zip file containing a JSON file including the synthetic interactions, two CSV files with the probabilities for the decision steps 2 and 5, and two CSV files containing information about the logistic regression models used in steps 3 and 4.

-Future versions of the dataset will include improvements to the limitations discussed previously.
-The final version of the dataset will be available for researchers in established EU academic institutions under a license agreement.